gadetmartin/Portfolio/Projects/BUT in Computer Science/Basketball Club Database/README.md

 ### Document Descriptions

 - [rapport.pdf](rapport.pdf)
-Report document that explains the goal of the project, describes the data dictionary, and explains how we found the data.
+Report document that explains the goal of the project, describes the data dictionary, and explains how we found the data
 - [MCD.jpg](MCD.jpg)
-Image of the conceptual data model showing the different classes and their connections.
+Image of the conceptual data model showing the different classes and their connections
 - [SR.jpg](SR.jpg)
-Image of the relational schema showing the relationships between classes.
+Image of the relational schema showing the relationships between classes
 - [data_base](data_base)
-Folder containing the BD_basket.db file, which is the database itself.
+Folder containing the BD_basket.db file, which is the database itself
 - [data_base/requêtes](data_base/requêtes)
-Folder containing SQL files to make queries on the database.
+Folder containing SQL files to make queries on the database

 ---